Roman’s Nuts and Bolts Checklist for How (And When) To Use Cheat Days

-Due in large part to the Xtreme Fat Loss Diet—and perhaps in larger part to my propensity for prodigious eating—I’ve become known for my love of “treat” days.
+I’ve become known for my love of such days.
 And so today, instead of talking to you about my favorite foods, I thought I’d just give you a break down that can serve a few purposes.

-- a) If you’re still on the fence about whether or not to cheat, this post will help you decide if it’s for you.
+Firstly, if you’re still on the fence about whether or not to cheat, this post will help you decide if it’s for you; please note that his particular point is made in a different manner in my article defending cheat days, so you should check that out, as well.

-- b) When someone asks you about cheat days, you’ll have a place to send them to get the information in brief.
+Secondly, if you do decide to use cheat days, you may find yourself in the position of being asked why you use them and how this works.
+Now, you’ll have a place to send them to get the information in brief.

 Those are the physiological and hormonal benefits of cheating.
 Of course, there is the psychological benefit of being able to take a day off from your diet, eat whatever you like, and be comfortable in the knowledge that you’ll still get lean.